 LHA strategies are designed to provide diversification away from style-box portfolios for institutional investors, wealth advisors, and portfolio managers seeking to differentiate from their peers, preserve assets, and enhance performance.

-LHA discovers strategies and managers with sophisticated systematic approaches to diversification, alpha production, and risk management.
+LHA strategies are tactical in nature employing statistical analysis and human skill and experience seeking diversification, alpha production, and risk management.
 LHA has mature strategies applied in structures designed to meet the challenges of institutional investors, wealth advisors, and portfolio managers.

 Generally, “alpha” refers to the excess return of an investment relative to the return of a benchmark index, and “beta” refers to the volatility of a portfolio in comparison to the market as a whole.